 Pittsburg Brain Injury Lawyer

-A traumatic brain injury (TBI) is a leading cause of disability and death among young adults and children in the United States, according to the Centers for Disease Control and Prevention (CDC).
-Approximately 1.5 million Americans suffer a TBI each year.
+Traumatic brain injury (TBI) is the leading cause of disability and death among young adults and children in the United States, according to the Centers for Disease Control and Prevention (CDC).
+Approximately 1.5 million people in the U.S. suffer a traumatic brain injury each year.
 This type of catastrophic injury occurs due to blunt force trauma to the head, resulting in damage to the brain.
 A TBI can be mild, moderate, or severe, depending on the extent of brain damage.

 When it comes to dealing with head injury cases and difficult insurance companies, experience matters.
 Fortunately, our personal injury law firm has handled TBI cases since 1982.
-Our legal team has the experience, skills, and resources necessary for determining the full and fair settlement a TBI patient deserves after a catastrophic incident caused by someone else's negligence.
-Nevertheless, our experienced brain injury lawyers in Pittsburg can help you obtain the justice and fair compensation you deserve for your TBI and losses incurred.
-To learn more about how we can help, schedule a free consultation today.National Statistics on Brain Injuries
+Our legal team has the experience, skills, and resources to determine the full and fair settlement a TBI patient deserves after a catastrophic incident caused by someone else's negligence.
+Nevertheless, Pittsburg's experienced brain injury lawyers can help you obtain the justice and fair compensation you deserve for your TBI and losses incurred.
+Schedule a free consultation today to learn more about how we can help.National Statistics on Brain Injuries

-Without question, the CDC is the best source for data regarding the prevalence of traumatic brain injuries in the United States:
+Without question, the CDC is the best source of data regarding the prevalence of traumatic brain injuries in the United States:

-- Approximately 150 people succumb to TBI-related injuries every day.
+- Approximately 150 people succumb to TBI-related injuries every day, and

-- TBI contributes to approximately 30 percent of all injury-related fatalities.
+- TBI contributes to roughly 30 percent of all injury-related fatalities.

-- The top causes of non-fatal traumatic brain injuries include slip and falls, being struck by an object, and motor vehicle accidents.
+- The top causes of non-fatal traumatic brain injuries include slip and fall accidents, being struck by an object, and motor vehicle accidents.

 - Anxiety, irritability, more emotional than usual, nervousness, or sadness